mryndzionek/composable-sdr/README.md

 cabal v2-run -- soapy_sdr -n 2000000 -f 446.1e6 -b 200000 -c 16 -s 1.0e6 --demod "DeNBFM 0.3 WAV" -g 40
 ```

 This will output 16 WAV files, each for one PMR channel.
+To merge all the files into one `-m` flag can be used:
+There is also AGC with squelch (`-a` option), but needs more testing and adding auto mode.

 ## TODO
   - [ ] add live playback via PulseAudio
   - [ ] add RF protocol decoders
   - [ ] profile flows and introduce concurrency modifiers (`aheadly`, etc.)
-  - [ ] implement an app for PMR446 using [firpfbch](https://github.com/jgaeddert/liquid-dsp/blob/master/examples/firpfbch_crcf_example.c)
   - [ ] do some tests regarding DAB+
   - [ ] use [static-haskell-nix](https://github.com/nh2/static-haskell-nix) to build standalone executables
   - [ ] Template Haskell boilerplate code generator for Liquid-DSP blocks